Giffen good: Analysis

+Examples

+Suppose a consumer has a budget of $6 per day that they spend on food.
+They must eat three meals a day, and there are only two options for them: the inferior good, bread, which costs $1 per meal, and the superior good, cake, which costs $4 per meal.
+Cake is always preferable to bread.
+At present, the consumer would purchase 2 loaves of bread and one cake, completely exhausting their budget to fill 3 meals each day.
+Now, if the price of bread were to rise from $1 to $2, then the consumer would have no choice but to give up cake, and spend their entire budget on 3 loaves of bread, in order to eat three meals a day.
+In this situation, their consumption of bread would have actually increased as a result of the price increase.
+Thus bread would be a Giffen good in this example.

 Empirical evidence

 Evidence for the existence of Giffen goods has generally been limited.
-A 2008 paper by Robert Jensen and Nolan Miller made the claim that rice and wheat/noodles are Giffen goods in parts of China.
+A 2008 paper by Robert Jensen and Nolan Miller argued rice and wheat noodles were Giffen goods in parts of China.
 Another 2008 paper by the same authors experimentally demonstrated the existence of Giffen goods among people at the household level by directly subsidizing purchases of rice and wheat flour for extremely poor families.
-In this paper, the field experiment conducted in 2017 consisted of the province of Hunan, where rice is a dietary staple, and the province of Gansu, where wheat is a staple.
+In this paper, the field experiment conducted in 2007 consisted of the province of Hunan, where rice is a dietary staple, and the province of Gansu, where wheat is a staple.
 In both provinces, random households were selected and were offered their dietary staple at subsidized rates.
-After the completion of the project, it could be found that the demands from Hunan households who are offered by the rice fell drastically.
+After the completion of the project, it could be found that the demands from Hunan households who were offered the rice fell drastically.
 Meanwhile, the demands of wheat in Gansu implies weak evidence of the Giffen paradox.
-It is easier to find Giffen effects where the number of goods available is limited, as in an experimental economy: DeGrandpre et al. (1993) provide such an experimental demonstration in human subjects.
-In this study, cigarette smokers chose between puffs on their preferred brand and puffs on a cheaper, inferior one with equal nicotine.
-As the price of the inferior brand increased, smokers purchased more of them, thereby maintaining nicotine levels.

 In 1991, Battalio, Kagel, and Kogut published an article arguing that quinine water is a Giffen good for some lab rats.
 However, they were only able to show the existence of a Giffen good at an individual level and not the market level.